xperthut/Hyppo-XD/README.md

 [<img src="https://github.com/xperthut/Hyppo-XD/blob/master/logo/icon.iconset/icon_256x256.png" width="10%" style="margin:0" />Linux version](https://github.com/xperthut/Hyppo-XD/releases)

 # Hyppo-XD
 This is a desktop based software aimed to generate mapper object from dataset.
 We are continuously updating the software focusing on the user experience.
-If you have any suggestion, please email to [Methun](mailto:mhmethun@gmail.com).
+If you have any suggestion, please [email](mailto:mhmethun@gmail.com) to the developer.

 # Latest version
 Latest version of this software is available here: